tjmahr/adventofcode21/README.md

 -   00a/b *Write puzzle description like this:* Period separated strategies.
 Enumerated.

+-   16a/b *Decode packets and run code inside of them:* Recursion (parsing).
+Creating and evaluating R code.

 -   23a/b *Solve a tile sliding game:* No code.
 Solved by hand (see inst/notes-day-22b-moves.R).
 -   24a/b *Find inputs that produce 0 for a program:* Objects via closures.
-    Nonstandard evaluation.
+    Creating and evaluating R code.
 Static analysis.
 -   25a/b *Simulate movement in a grid that wraps around:* Matrix subsetting.
     Mod1.

-By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.
+Book-keeping: basic programming where I keep track of some changing state like a position in a vector.

-By “math”, I mean studying the problem and using math to find a shortcut that lets me skip some computations.
+Math: Studying the problem and using math to find a shortcut that lets me skip some computations.

+Creating and evaluating R code: Constructing R function calls from the input and evaluating them in R. Converting the problem into running an R script.

 ## Helpful builtin R functions